lextm/jekyll-theme-chirpy/_posts/2014-2-15-obfuscar-why-ncloak-does-not-work.md

 * Basic tamper proofing seems to be experimental, so I did not touch it.
 * Anti-ildasm is almost useless.

 Thus, the last useful bit is code optimization.
-As a result, a new option is now added, named “OptimizeMethods”.
+As a result, a new option is now added, named `OptimizeMethods`.

 There are other open source obfuscators, but their licenses are too restrictive, and I could not reuse their code at this moment.